allenai/scifact/README.md

 ## Run models for paper metrics

-We provide scripts let you easily run our models and re-create the metrics published in paper.
+We provide scripts let you easily run our models and re-create the dev set metrics published in paper.
 The script will automatically download the dataset and pre-trained models.
 You should be able to reproduce our dev set results from the paper by following these instructions (we are not releasing test set labels at this point).
 Please post an issue if you're unable to do this.

 To recreate Table 3 rationale selection metrics:
 ```bash